 Below is a conversation I had recently with Kate.
 For reference, she’s Deaf.
 We were listening to a podcast we had done some months prior.

 Kate’s movements weren’t communication.
 They weren’t for others.
 They were expressions of processing years of being oppressed for speaking honestly, for oralism, for being “indistinguishable from peers.”

-Non-autistic empathy would never have been able to process what that meant.
+Non-autistic empathy would never have been able to interpret what that meant.

-Autism Speaks proved that we have different instincts with their screening questionnaire.
+The M-CHAT-R proved that we have different, but consistent, instincts with their screening questionnaire.
 They accurately identified autism.

 Then they did what they said they don’t do by telling parents of toddlers, “This means you should take your child to his or her doctor for a full evaluation.
 You should also begin early intervention services for your child.”

 They are speaking to non-autistic parents.
 “Hurry, convert them to knowing their place on the bottom rung of a power dynamic before it’s too late!”

 There were no questions about meltdowns.
 No questions about emotions.
 No questions about medical issues.
 No questions about suffering.
 Just a few sensory questions and questions about normal autistic development.

 This was all just Autism Speaks’s way to prove that social differences need to be normalized and autistic people need conversion therapy.

 And I am telling you that there’s almost a zero percent chance that your kids are going to be grateful as adults for enrolling them in interventions.
 They’re just not.
 This is why we have a 9x higher rate of suicide.
 Higher rates of addiction.
 Our normal, harmless, healthy development is pathologized from the time we’re toddlers.